Advocare’s Board provides strategic policy direction, overseeing the organisations planning, management and performance.

 A Fellow of the Australian Institute of Management and the Australian Human Resources Institute, Helen’s current State government board appointments are as Governing Council member of the South Regional TAFE, and member of the Charitable Institutions Advisory Committee.

-Lina has a Bachelor of Business Degree (Accounting) from Curtin University, is a Graduate of the Australian Institute of Company Directors (GAICD), diplomas in project management and human resources and has been a Director with Bentley & Districts Community Bendigo Bank from 2017 for 3 years.
+Lina has a Bachelor of Business Degree (Accounting) from Curtin University, is a Graduate of the Australian Institute of Company Directors (GAICD), diplomas in project management and human resources and has been a Director with Bentley & Districts Community Bendigo Bank from 2017 for three years.

 Lina currently holds the position of Director of Business and Corporate Services at the Chemistry Centre of Western Australia.
 Across these roles Lina provides strategic corporate advice, is leading innovation and digital transformation, has a key role in advising on governance and risk matters and oversees financial, procurement, information services and human resources functions.